liuda-chuzdiuk/air-alarms/README.md

 # Air alarms app

-Web application for displaying statistics of air alarms by regions of Ukraine
+Web application for displaying statistics of air alarms by regions of Ukraine.
+[API](https://alerts.com.ua/en) allows you to query air raid alerts in Ukraine in real-time.
+History endpoint can be called only once per minute.
+Please do not reload page more that once per minute.

 ## Check it out